tscircuit/tscircuit/docs/rfcs/auto-decoupling-detection-and-enforcement.md

 ## Summary

-tscircuit should detect and validate decoupling capacitors without requiring a designer to set `maxDecouplingTraceLength` on every capacitor.
+tscircuit should detect and validate decoupling capacitors with no new board inputs.
+The default experience is: infer the likely relationship, explain the reasoning, emit a warning, and let the user ignore it if the inference is wrong.

-The decoupling requirement belongs to an IC power pin or pin group.
-Component libraries should declare that requirement once.
-The toolchain should then:
+Trusted component metadata can make the result more precise, but is not required for advisory detection.
+The toolchain should:

-1. find eligible capacitors from source connectivity;
+1. identify likely power pins and eligible capacitors;
-2. associate them with the required power pins;
+2. associate them using electrical topology and routed geometry;
 3. validate count, capacitance, sharing, and routed supply/return paths;
-4. emit typed, explainable diagnostics; and
+4. emit typed diagnostics with confidence and supporting evidence; and
 5. optionally fail `tsci build` for authoritative violations.

 Inference must be conservative.
 Ambiguous or incomplete cases are warnings or